This Handbook contains everything you need to know about this Secret Compass classic expedition to Bhutan.

 The aim of this trekking expedition is to make a summit attempt on what is believed to be an unclimbed and unnamed mountain at 5,400m.
 At the summit – attempted as part of an arduous ten-day trek – you’ll then have a clear view of the highest unclimbed mountain in the world, Ghankar Puensum (7,570m).

-Attempt to summit what we believe to be an unclimbed and unnamed mountain at 5400m.
+Attempt to summit what is believed to be an unclimbed and unnamed mountain at 5400m (a neighbouring peak to the mountain attempted by Secret Compass in spring ’17).

 View the world’s highest unclimbed mountain, Gangkhar Puensum, considered sacred and banned from future climbs.